Food/Fund DrivesHost a Food/Fund Drive

 Instead, Host a Virtual Fund Drive!

 Consider hosting a virtual food drive instead of, or in addition to, a traditional drive.
 It’s effective, secure and convenient.
-You get your own page to customize using our Everyday Hero platform and a link to share via email and social media and fund are delivered directly to the Food Bank!
+You get your own page to customize using our Just Giving platform and a link to share via email and social media.
+Through your page, funds are delivered directly to the Food Bank!

-Create a competition at your office or for your team or group and see who can raise the most, without driving to the store or collecting cans.
+Create a competition at your office or for your group and see who can raise the most, without driving to the store or collecting cans.

 If you’re celebrating a special event or remembering/honoring a friend or loved one, you can host a Virtual Food Drive in their honor.

 A $20 donation can “fill” an entire barrel full of food!